One Day Crevasse Rescue Clinic

 Our one-day crevasse rescue clinic teaches skills essential for traveling safely over glaciated terrain.
 This program is ideal for experienced backcountry travelers and mountain athletes who are already familiar with moving on snow and wish to expand their adventures into more technical terrain.
 It’s also a great course for those who have taken a prolonged break from mountaineering and would like to revisit skills before a climb.

-The training takes place on the Lower Nisqually Glacier of Mount Rainier, about an hour from the Paradise Visitor Center.
+The training takes place on the south slopes of Mount Rainier out of the Paradise trailhead.
 Participants can expect a full day of learning and practicing crevasse rescue systems in addition to reviewing glacier travel techniques.

 Skills Covered in Crevasse Rescue Clinic